inxm-ai/enterprise-mcp-bridge/README.md

 ## Key Capabilities

 ### Robust Session & User Management
+* **Centralized hosting of the MCP server:** The server can be hosted in a centralized manner, allowing multiple clients to connect and interact with it concurrently, while your IT manages the underlying infrastructure, permissions and monitors it.
 * **Multi-User & Multi-Session:** A single server instance can securely manage multiple, isolated user contexts, namespaced by OAuth tokens.
 Each user can run multiple concurrent sessions (`/session/start`), enabling parallel tool execution and long-running conversational state.
 * **Stateful & Stateless Modes:** Supports both **stateless** ("fire-and-forget") tool calls for low-latency tasks and **stateful** sessions for complex, multi-step interactions.
 * **Lifecycle & Resource Hygiene:** Provides explicit endpoints to start and close sessions, coupled with automatic cleanup of idle sessions via inactivity pings.
 This prevents resource leaks and supports autoscaling.